I am primarily interested in high-energy astrophysics. I am

 spectrum, exhibits violent variability in brightness.
 Bright `knots'

-appear to move at superluminal speeds down the jets, an illusion caused
+appear to move at superluminal speeds down blazar jets, an illusion

 Supermassive black holes are thought to be the `central engines' that